SuperDARNCanada/borealis/docs/source/dsp_chain_in_detail.rst

 Mixing a signal with an oscillator is just multiplying the signal with the oscillator value as the signals are coming in.
 Since we gather complex samples, we use a complex oscillator (a complex exponential instead of a cosine).
-To accomplish this in one (actually two) step(s), the complex exponential is multiplied into the filter coefficients.
+To accomplish this efficiently, the complex exponential is multiplied into the filter coefficients.
 Then, the wideband samples are passed through the filter, which simultaneously mixes the samples and low-pass filters them.
-However, there is still one more detail to resolve (the second step).
+However, there is one more detail to handle.
 In an analog system, the phase of the oscillator changes over time, as might be obvious from the name "oscillator".
 So, as samples arrive, they are multiplied by the oscillator value at the moment they arrive.
 However, with Borealis we are mixing with the filter sequence, rather than the input samples (less multiplications).
-We mix the oscillator with the filter once, then run the input samples through the filter.
+We mix the oscillator with the filter once, then convolve the input samples with the filter.
 The top curve in Figure 4 depicts the numerical oscillator sequence that gets mixed with the filter sequence.
 As the filter sequence "slides" along the input samples, the phase is not consistent with an equivalent analog mixing system.